bloosqr/ZoteroObsidianTemplates/README.md

 (1) I would install the following plugins

   Highlightr         : This makes the Zotero highlight colors work properly instead of all turning to yellow.

-  Pandoc             : These make citations and citation pop ups all work nicely Pandoc Reference List
+  Pandoc             : These make citations and citation pop ups all work nicely

+  Pandoc Reference List

-  Tasks              : This allows you to track what papers to read Templater          : I am not sure you need this for this but you may because of all the dependencies ( will double check later)
+  Tasks              : This allows you to track what papers to read

+  Templater          : I am not sure you need this for this but you may because of all the dependencies ( will double check later)

   Zotero Integration : the key Template that makes all this work.

-(2) Place the Zotero Template.md file in your fault and point your Zotero Integration plugin at it
+(2) Place the Zotero Template.md file in your fault and point your Zotero Integration plugin at it.
     This is under the Zotero Integration plugin Settings -> Template File